umami-hep/umami/docs/plotting_umami.md

     ymax:
     alpha: 0.7
 ```
 `dips_r21`, None: Name of the model which is to be plotted.
-Don't effect anything.
+Don't affect anything.
 Just for you.
 You can change dips_r21 to anything.

 `label`, String: Label for the Legend in the plot.

 `prediction_labels`, List: A list of the probability outputs of a model.
 The order here is important! (pb, pc, pu).
-The different model outputs are maily build the same like `model_pX`.
+The different model outputs are mainly built the same way, like `model_pX`.
 For DIPS: `["dips_pb", "dips_pc", "dips_pu"]`
 For UMAMI: `["umami_pb", "umami_pc", "umami_pu"]`
 For RNNIP: `["rnnip_pb", "rnnip_pc", "rnnip_pu"]`